Home

 According to the Privacy Laws, businesses must comply with certain official documentation requirements and legal basis to inform users of their entire data collection process and its purposes.
 Well-known by lawyers, the “Privacy document kit” fulfills the standard that every company must meet, including a privacy policy, terms of use, data mapping, and contact information of the DPO, among others.

 These documents don’t need to be written in “legalese,” nor should they be, as LGPD, GDPR and CCPA requires that the information presented be “clear and accessible.”
-A user cannot consent to the collection of their data if they cannot understand the notice.
+A user cannot consent to the collection of their data if they cannot understand the banner.

 What’s the use of a company acting cool in its marketing and communications, or speaking beautifully in advertisements, if when addressing privacy and transparency it starts speaking in code?
 It doesn’t make sense, right?